Air

 GRADES & SIZES

-Air is available in gas form in high pressure steel or aluminum cylinders, with compressed air tank refill services available across Colorado.
+Air comes in gas form in high-pressure steel or aluminum cylinders.
+Compressed Air tank refill services are available across Colorado.
 Our most popular compressed air cylinder sizes and grades are below.
 Don’t see what you need?
-Send us a message and we’ll get back to you in one day.
+Please send us a message, and we’ll respond within one day.

 AVAILABILITY

 If you’re looking for where to buy compressed air near you in Colorado, General Air makes it easy.
-Air is available for purchase with a new cylinder or for exchange at any of our 8 Front Range General Air locations.
-Business customers can purchase air in a store or request delivery.
+Air is available for purchase with a new cylinder.
+You can also exchange cylinders at any of our 8 Front Range General Air locations.
+Business customers can purchase air in-store or request delivery.

 | Size | Volume | CGA | Full Pressure |